UniErase: Towards Balanced and Precise Unlearning in Language Models: Experiment

 \subsection{Overall Settings}

-\textbf{Datasets and Models.} We consider two widely adopted TOFU and RETURN~\cite{liu2024learning} benchmarks for fictitious and real-world unlearning, respectively.
-These benchmarks both contain serval forgetting set and corresponding and neighboring retaining set.
-To test LLMs' general ability, we further apply MMLU~\cite{hendrycks2020measuring} for fact answering, TriviaQA~\cite{joshi2017triviaqa} for context comprehension, GSM8k~\cite{cobbe2021training} for math reasoning, and Human-Eval~\cite{chen2021evaluating} for coding.
-Following previous works, we perform unlearning on two scales of Llama-3~\cite{touvron2023llama} serie model (3B and 8B).
-Notably, for fictitious unlearning, we use the TOFU-injected \footnote{https://huggingface.co/open-unlearning/tofu\_Llama-3.1-8B-Instruct\_full} version.
-Details of these datasets and models are demonstrated in Appendix \ref{appendix: dataset}.
+\textbf{Datasets \& Models.} We consider two widely adopted TOFU~\citep{maini2024tofu} and RETURN~\citep{liu2024learning} benchmarks for fictitious and real-world knowledge unlearning, respectively.
+They both contain serval forgetting sets and corresponding and neighboring retaining sets.
+Highlighting the retention for general abilities, we employ MMLU~\citep{hendrycks2020measuring} for fact answering, TriviaQA~\citep{joshi2017triviaqa} for context comprehension, GSM8k~\citep{cobbe2021training} for math reasoning, and Human-Eval~\citep{chen2021evaluating} for coding.
+Following previous works~\citep{maini2024tofu, yuan2024closer}, we perform unlearning on the Llama-3.1-8B-Instruct and Llama-3.2-3B-Instruct~\citep{touvron2023llama}.
+For fictitious knowledge unlearning, we apply the model versions\footnote{https://huggingface.co/open-unlearning/tofu\_Llama-3.1-8B-Instruct\_full} fine-tuned on TOFU.
+More details of these datasets and models are demonstrated in Appendix \ref{appendix: dataset}.

-\textbf{Metrics.} We consider multiple metrics across unlearning efficacy and model ability.
-For unlearning efficacy, in line with prior works~\cite{maini2024tofu, zhang2024negative, yuan2024closer}, we employ ROUGE (word-level match), Probability (ground truth likelihood), Truth Ratio (correct-incorrect preference), Token Entropy (generation diversity), Similarity (semantic similarity), and Entailment Score (factual correctness)~\cite{ferrandez2008te4av}.
-For $\mathcal{D}_f$, we use the arithmetic mean of these metrics as the overall \textit{Forget Efficacy} (FE)~\cite{yuan2024closer}.
-For model ability, we similarly apply the above metrics to $\mathcal{D}_r$, computing their harmonic mean as \textit{Retain Efficacy} (RE)~\cite{yuan2024closer}.
-On the other hand, for general abilities, we calculate accuracy (Acc), ``I do not know''-like response ratio (Idk), and average response token number (Len) on relevant datasets.
-Besides, Retain Average (RA) is the mean of all RE and Acc.
+\textbf{Metrics.} We consider multiple metrics to comprehensively evaluate performances on unlearning and retention.
+For unlearning efficacy, in line with prior research~\citep{maini2024tofu, zhang2024negative, yuan2024closer}, we employ ROUGE (word-level match), Probability (ground truth likelihood), Truth Ratio (correct-incorrect preference), Token Entropy (generation diversity), Similarity (semantic similarity), and Entailment Score (factual correctness)~\citep{ferrandez2008te4av}.
+To obtain an integrated indicator, we calculate the arithmetic mean of these metrics on $\mathcal{D}_f$ as the overall \textbf{\textit{Forgetting Efficacy (FE)}}~\citep{yuan2024closer}.
+For neighboring knowledge retention on $\mathcal{D}_r$, we similarly apply the above metrics and compute their harmonic mean to be the \textbf{\textit{Retaining Efficacy (RE)}}~\citep{yuan2024closer}.
+Besides, for general abilities, we report the accuracy (Acc), ``I do not know''-like response ratio (Idk), and average response token number (Len).
+Besides, \textbf{\textit{Retaining Average (RA)}} is the mean of RE and all Accs, as the final metric for retention.
 We provide the details of these metrics in Appendix \ref{appendix: metrics}.